Almost perfect weather for cycling got me out into the English countryside of East Anglia where Classic Cars were on show

 Two hundred years after it was introduced in England Morris dancing had become part of the working people’s entertainment, especially around Whitsun the 7th Sunday after Easter.
 So it was a pleasant coincidence that the Thaxted event took place over Whit Sunday weekend.

-The practice of Morris dancing was prohibited by the English Puritan government in the 17thc and the subsequent revival under King Charles II continued until the social changes in the mid 19thc.
+The practice of Morris dancing was prohibited by the English Puritan government in the 17thc and the subsequent revival under King Charles II continued until the social changes of the mid 19thc.

 The Morris team from Cambridge, which dates in its current form from 1919, performed with the music supplied by a 3 hole wind Pipe and percussion Tabor.
 Letchworth Morris, founded in 1922, use an Accordion for Music with the rhythm from their own sticks, as do Thaxted.
 Making a quartet was the Claro Sword & Morris team from Pannal near Harrogate who have developed the Yorkshire Long Sword Dance.